 - The trick here is that the combo, flawless, and variation requirements are counted separately.
 You can get each of these from the massive fight messes that are all over Gotham in the late game, as needed.
 The challenge may not pop until you complete another fight after all of the requirements are done.

 Worst Nightmare (Predator Challenges)

 - This is gonna suck.
-A bunch of these only count in main campaign or side mission areas, so you have a limited set of encounters to get them all in.
+A bunch of these only count in scripted main campaign or side mission "predator rooms" that don't later repopulate with enemies, so you have a limited set of encounters to get them all in.
 For any challenge that doesn't require specific story arena features, go to one of the following locations and cheese enemies to get them: